-What happens if you need to change your child custody order in California?
+If you need to modify your child custody order, what are the reasons a judge will allow?
 Certain court orders are modifiable by the California courts after a final judgement has been made.
 The most common areas for post-judgment modification of orders include child custody/visitation orders, child support orders, and spousal support orders.
-Today, we go which reasons are acceptable for requesting a modification to a child custody order.
+Keep reading to find out how you can modify your existing child custody order.

 Reasons a Judge Will Award a Child Custody Modification

 Some reasons a judge will allow a modification to a child custody order include but are not limited to the following:

 - Child’s needs have changed

 - Child is in danger (physical, emotional, sexual, or psychological abuse)

 - One or both parents’ situations have changed

 - The non-custodial parent moved closer to the other parent

 - Child’s preference (the child wants to live with or spend more time with the non-custodial parent)